kyotovision-public/nLMVS-Net/README.md

 ## Prerequisites

-We tested our code with Python 3.? on Ubuntu 20.04 LTS.
+We tested our code with Python 3.7.6 on Ubuntu 20.04 LTS.
 Our code depends on the following modules.

 * numpy
 * opencv-python
+* pytorch
+* numba
+* tqdm
+* meshlabserver
+* moderngl
+* matplotlib
+* open3d
-* ...
+* trimesh

 You can use `nlmvsnet.def` to build your singularity container by
 ```